-The signs that a rabbit is depressed are when they lack appetite, over/not grooming, lethargy, aggressiveness, pacing, seclusion, and tensed posture.
+The signs that a rabbit is depressed are when they lack appetite, over-or not grooming, lethargy, aggression, pacing, seclusion, and tense posture.

-While the most common reason rabbits get depressed is due to small cage, not enough exercise, boredom, lack of social interactions, death of a companion, and if your rabbit is sick or is in pain.
+The most common reasons rabbits get depressed are: small cages, not enough exercise, boredom, lack of social interactions, death of a companion, and if your rabbit is sick or is in pain.